 - You can see that your actions being performed on the application are being recorded here.

 - You can switch to the Spy mode of recording.
 In Spy mode, you need to click and place your cursor where you want to hover mouse.
-Afterthat, hold the pressed Ctrl button and hover mouse on the desired object.
-Once, its properties are fetched, the left Ctrl button and select relevant action keyword from the dropdown list and add it.
+After that, hold the pressed Alt button and hover mouse on the desired object.
+Once its properties are fetched, click the left Ctrl button and select the relevant action keyword from the dropdown list and add it.
 You can add it as a Test Step or add only objects.

 - Let us have a look at the recorded Test Steps to the Test case.

-- Now, you can execute this Test Case by using Mainframe Plugin, and analyze execution result.
+- Now, you can execute this Test Case by using the Mainframe Plugin, and analyze the execution result.